Fmukanda/airbnb-clone-project/README.md

 # airbnb-clone-project
-The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
-It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security..
+Welcome to the **Airbnb Clone Project** repository! 🚀

+This project is a full-stack web application developed as a clone to the accommodation booking platform of AirBnB.
+***
+## Frontend Requirement
+### Project Goal
+To develop a functional web application that allow user to:
+ - Browse property listings
+ - View detailed property information
+ - Complete bookings
+### Tech Stack
+ - **Frontend:** HTML, CSS, JavaScript, and React
+ - **Version Control:** Git and GitHub
+ - **Design Tools:** Figma for UI/UX design